DylanSp/wheel-lang/README.md

 ### Semantics

 Wheel is dynamically typed, supporting several types of values: numbers (double-precision IEEE 754 floats), booleans, strings, functions, objects, and `null`.
+The language uses typical imperative-style control flow; `if` and `while` work the same as in other imperative languages.

+A program is composed of a module named `Main`, as well as any other modules passed in to the interpreter.
+The entrypoint for Wheel programs is at the beginning of the `Main` module.
+Other modules are evaluated when first imported, then their exported values are cached for any subsequent import statements.
+This means that any top-level statements in an imported module will be executed at most once, not on each import.

-A few notes:
+ A few general notes:

 - All variables are mutable; there's no `const`.
 - Higher-order functions are supported; you can pass functions as arguments to other functions, and functions can return other functions.